mehdicherf/sfdx-ErrorLoggingFramework/README.md

 # sfdx-ErrorLoggingFramework

 A basic error logging framework for Apex, derived from https://github.com/rsoesemann/apex-unified-logging

 The purpose of this version is to store the logs into a custom object (so that it can be persisted longer that a platform event).

+To add the conten of this repo to your sfdx project, you can clone this repo and then push it to your scratch org by executing the command 'sfdx force:source:deploy -p <path/to/the/repo>',followed by 'sfdx force:source:retrieve -x  <path/to/the/repo/package.xml>' to retrieve the metadata in your sfdx project folder.

 ## Log Public Methods:
 ```apex